-Changes in compensation due to eligibility for adjustment, or loss of evaluated compensation as determined by a mail count evaluation conducted pursuant to Article 9.2.C.3 shall be effected at the beginning of the second full pay period in the calendar month following the count.
+Changes in compensation due to eligibility for adjustment, or loss of evaluated compensation as determined by a mail count evaluation conducted pursuant to Article 9.2.C.3. shall be effected at the beginning of the fourth full pay period following the end of the count period.
 Those special counts conducted during the last twelve (12) days in September will be effected at the beginning of the guarantee period.
-When making changes in compensation as a result of interim adjustments and mail counts conducted under Article 9.2.C.3, no rural carrier's salary may be reduced below the salary guarantee during the guarantee period.
+When making changes in compensation as a result of interim adjustments and mail counts conducted under Article 9.2.C.3., no rural carrier's salary may be reduced below the salary guarantee during the guarantee period.